Tencent/spring-cloud-tencent/spring-cloud-tencent-examples/polaris-ratelimit-example/README.md

-# Polaris RateLimit Example
+# Spring Cloud Polaris RateLimit Example

 ## Project Explanation

 This project shows how to use ratelimit feature of Polaris to complete Spring Cloud application's rate limit

-[Polaris](https://github.com/polarismesh): Polaris is Tencent open source cloud-native's operation centre and component, provide multi dimensional rate limit service and reliability of application firewall

 ## Example